 I smiled at them.
 “Congratulations!”

 At first they both looked surprised, then they looked delighted.

 “Yes, it’s okay with me.
 Brian, you’ll have to tell your parents.
 Unless you want me to tell your father this morning.”

 “Would you tell him?”
 Brian asked.
-“That way, it won’t come as a shock when I tell them tonight.”
+“That way, it won’t come as a shock to my dad when I tell him tonight.”

 “You’re certain that you want me to tell him?
 It means I’m outing you and Adam.”

 “Yes, that’s okay.
 This way, he’ll have all day to let it sink in.”